 Do book a meeting room if the majority of participants are in the same location.
 Add the meeting room details to the conference call instructions.

-It can be hard to control the sound quality of a conference call especially if participants are dialing in from their mobile phones.
+It can be hard to control the sound quality of a conference call, especially if participants are dialling in from their mobile phones.
 Try to make sure that the main conference call phone is located near to the meeting chair so they can at least be heard clearly.
 Otherwise, make sure background noise is kept to a minimum by asking everyone to mute their phones while others are talking.